retrieve created time java from Word documents with GroupDocs

 Practical Applications

-2. Organizational Tagging: Use categories and keywords to organize documents effectively.
+2. Organizational Tagging – Use categories and keywords to drive search and classification in a DMS.

 Performance Considerations